garbles/concave/README.md

 };
 ```

+### Should it update?

-Finally, use accepts an optional "should update" argument to decide whether it should update.
+Finally, `use()` accepts an optional "should update" argument to decide whether it should update.
 The default behavior is to update when a simple `Object.is` check fails.
 If you do wish to define this argument it can be one of the following:

 1. `true`: Noop.
 Will inherit the default behavior.
 2. `false`: Will never update.